joergkrause/nyaf/docs/md/docs/forms/nbind.md

 <input value={bind<T>(c => c.email)} type={bind<T>(c => c.toggleType)} n-bind />
 ~~~

 > The `n-bind` is still required to efficiently trigger the binder logic.
 It's now empty, though (default value is `true` internally).
+Please note that you cannot bind to deeper structures in the current version (e.g. `style.border={bind<T>()}` is not possible.)
+That's typically a way to bind styles in Angular, but this would violate the rule that standard @nyaf templates shall be standard TSX files that any editor can handle without additional tool support.
+To support such a scenario, refer to [Custom Binders](./custombinders.md).

 The binding handler is not provided, so it falls back to a `DefaultBindingHandler`, that binds uni-directional to the assigned attribute.
 That has two
 limitations.
 First, it's always uni-directional.
 Second, it can bind only to attributes of `HTMLElement`.
 Object properties, such as `textContent`or `innerText`